mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 Way back in 2015, I presented a tutorial at GDC about how to network a physics simulation.
 It was fairly popular and was rated well, and if you [watch the video of the talk](https://www.gdcvault.com/play/1022195/Physics-for-Game-Programmers-Networking), I hope you'll be happy to hear that I've lost around 50 pounds since this video was recorded.
 I watch it today and think, _who the hell is this person?_

-So anyway, in this tutorial, a _much heavier me from the past_ covers three different techniques for networking a physics simulation:
+So anyway, in this tutorial, a _much heavier me_ covers three different techniques for networking a physics simulation:

 1. Deterministic Lockstep
 2. Snapshots and Interpolation